guiguipp/broomball-react-app/README.md

 <img src="https://github.com/guiguipp/portfolio/blob/master/broomball-react/unavailable.gif" width="450" align="center"/>

 Click on "Show Unavailable" to display the list of all Members marked as unavailable for that game.
-Should the availability of a player change, click on their name to rgit e-add them to the list of available players.
+Should the availability of a player change, click on their name to re-add them to the list of available players.

 Ten Buckers can be viewed after clicking on "Show Non-Members".
 Clicking on their name adds them to the draft.
 Should their availability change, clicking on the remove `x` icon will reset these settings.